ScottWe/solidity-1/tutorials/6_comp_invars.md

   * `CC=clang-10 CXX=clang++-10 cmake ..`
   * `cmake --build . --target run-clang-format`

+If we look to line 23 of `cmodel.c`, we see that `Auction.bids` retains 6 entries.
+This is because each neighbourhood of the bundle has at most 6 unique clients.
+The first three clients designate `address(0)`, `address(Manager)`, and `address(Auction)`, respectively.
+The final three clients are arbitrary, and can represent any other client.
+A complete analysis for how we obtained this neighbourhood can be found in a [previously tutorial](4_arbitrary_clients).

-To improve readability, we have replaced `contract_0` with `manager_contract` and `contract_1` with `auction_contract`.
-For simplicity, we will also encode the property as a simple `C` method.
-The method takes in a `Manager` bundle, and checks the property for a given address:
+To improve the readability of our examples, we have replaced `contract_0` with `manager_contract` and `contract_1` with `auction_contract`.
+For simplicity, we will also encode the property as a simple `C` function.
+The function takes as input a `Manager` bundle, and returns true if the configuration satisfies the
+property:

 ```cpp
 int property(struct Manager *c0, sol_address_t addr)